25nt16/move-in-packing-priority/README.md

 Author: Max Noble

 AI use acknowledgment:
 This project was created with AI assistance permitted under the course policy.
-The student reviewed, understood, and submitted the final work.
+I used assistance from AI tools for help with guidance, code, debugging, and overall writing structure.
+I reviewed, understood, and submitted the final work.

 Sources:
 - Course project guidelines